sbadirli/GrowNet/README.md

 ## Data

+You can download the datasets used in the paper from [Google Drive](https://drive.google.com/open?id=1NnBpwvfSdqs-lRb5UFIC-q8P455o3vO3).
 Create a `data` folder under `GrowNet` and put the data under this folder.

 #### 1. Classification: